sreutter/siproxylin/README.md

 ## Proxies

+**Beware of potential leaks during the calls!** After migration from Go / Pion to C++ / GStreamer I noticed that proxies are not applied on all sockets.
+The work is ongoing an the issues will be fixed.

 Siproxylin supports **proxies per account**.
 Even the **registration wizard** asks if you'd like to use a proxy.
 SOCKS5 and HTTP are both supported, and if you register an account using a proxy, it's automatically saved with that account's settings.

 ### Use Cases